 Flexible, dynamic solution for distributed invoice processing

-A German HR service provider was challenged with implementing a decentralized invoice process while retaining the centralized framework and policies.
+A German HR service provider improved processing speed of invoiced by 75% while reducing manual efforts and overall costs by 10% and 60% respectively.
+They were initially challenged with implementing a decentralized invoice process while retaining the centralized framework and policies.
 All approving authorities of the multiple group companies and regional offices needed their own customized approval workflows.

 The company improved processing speed by 75%, while reducing manual efforts and overall costs by 10% & 60% respectively.
-Cost associated with automation was realized within 3 months of implementation.
+Recovered the cost associated with automation within 3 months of implementation.
 So how did the company manage this?

 - A dynamic and distributed invoice processing workflow was implemented.